 Tina Deines is an Albuquerque-based writer specializing in nature, the environment, wildlife and conservation.

-Her most current work has appeared in National Geographic News, Mongabay and Backpacker online, and she manages written communications for the ABQ BioPark.
+Her work has appeared in National Geographic News, Sierra, Backpacker online, The Guardian, Pacific Standard, High Country News, Mongabay and more.
+Tina also manages written communications for the Albuquerque Biological Park (ABQ BioPark).
 She previously worked as editor-in-chief and contributing writer for New Mexico Wild and the New Mexico Wild Guide, which was a finalist in the Guidebooks and Travel Category of the 2013 New Mexico Book Association Southwest Book Design and Production Awards.

 Tina has a Master of Science in mass communications research.
 She presented her thesis, Global warming coverage in the media: trends in a Mexico City newspaper, at the Society for Risk Analysis Global Congress in 2008.
 She also has a degree in Spanish and international work experience in the Ivory Coast, Mexico and Spain.

 As an undergraduate journalism student at Kansas State University, she was recognized as a National Top Copy Editing Prospect by the Dow Jones Newspaper Fund.